mutagen-io/mutagen/README.md

 a lot of focus on transferring permissions (which can cause even more headache), and requires installation on both ends of the connection.
-I wanted something simpler, a bit more performant, and just a bit more modern (the fact that Unison is writen in rather terse OCaml also makes it a bit difficult to extend or support on more obscure platforms and architectures).
+I wanted something simpler, a bit more performant, and just a bit more modern (the fact that Unison is written in rather terse OCaml also makes it a bit difficult to extend or support on more obscure platforms and architectures).